i-doit/knowledge-base/docs/en/basics/web-gui.md

 ## Display spacers

-Here you are able to configure if line spacers are displayed in categories e.g. is display spacers set to yes, the spacers are displayed.
+Here, you are able to configure if line spacers are displayed in categories.
+For example, if 'display spacers' is set to yes, the spacers will be displayed.

 [![display spacers](../assets/images/en/basics/web-gui/16-gui.png)](../assets/images/en/basics/web-gui/16-gui.png)